aircarto/ModuleAir_Pi/README.md

 The issue is that since Raspberry Bookworm there is a new desktop manager Wayland.
 This doesn't seem to work that well yet.
 I switched the config from Wayland to X11 (sudo raspi-config / 6 Advanced Options / A6 Wayland / W1 X11), rebooted and used the old kiosk configuration.

+Pour désactiver le sleep mode:
+Run the raspi-config tool with the following command, Navigate to "Display Options".
+Select "Screen Blanking" and set it to "Disabled".

 ## SQL database